gbpoole/gbpSID/docs/install.rst

 * CUDA (if you have an NVidia GPGPU installed).

-With these installed, you will need to acquire the code from `GitHub` and then build and install it with :code:`cmake`.
+With these installed, you will need to:

+1) acquire the code from `GitHub`;

+2) configure it with :code:`cmake`; and

+3) build it with :code:`make`

+Alternatively (an prehaps more-often-than-not), you may want to add *gbpSID* as a submodule to another project.
+In either case, each of these steps is described in more detail below.

 Acquireing the code
 -------------------